-- To study gender as a category of analysis, and its intersection with race, ethnicity, class, age, sexual identity, and (dis)ability, especially within a multicultural and institutional context; - To investigate different perspectives on gender and sexuality; - To reflect on historical, social, cultural, economic, and political issues affecting and categorizing individual identity and sexuality.
+• To study gender as a category of analysis, and its intersection with race, ethnicity, class, age, sexual identity, and (dis)ability, especially within a multicultural and institutional context;

+- To investigate different perspectives on gender and sexuality; - To reflect on historical, social, cultural, economic, and political issues affecting and categorizing individual identity and sexuality.

 Since the discipline underlying WGSS promotes social change, some courses include an activist or service learning component.
 Still others ask students to reflect on how gender-related issues affect people's lives, including their own.
 Opportunities for internships and independent study allow students to individualize the major according to their interests or career goals.
 WGSS is valuable to students planning to attend graduate school and/or build careers in such areas as business, health care, education, government, history, law, psychology, religion, and social work.
 The WGSS major requires a minimum of nine courses and the minor requires a minimum of five courses, including core courses on sexuality.
-Students must earn a grade of "C" or higher for a course to count toward a major or minor.
 Students interested in a WGSS major or minor should consult the Women's, Gender, and Sexuality Studies Director for academic advising, especially since not all courses are offered each semester.